idsc2026/idsc2026.github.io/_pages/sponsors.md

 author_profile: false
 ---

-The **International Data Science Challenge (IDSC) 2026** is strategically supported by Malaysia's leading professional societies in the mathematical and statistical sciences.
-Their contribution is vital in our mission to use data science as a tool for hope in healthcare.
+[cite_start]The **International Data Science Challenge (IDSC) 2026** is a strategic cross-border initiative[cite: 59, 76].
+It is supported by Malaysia's professional societies in the mathematical and statistical sciences. [cite_start]This contribution is vital in our mission to use data science as a tool for hope in healthcare[cite: 80].

 ### 💎 Strategic Partners & Sponsors